max630/git-rehi/README.md

 Message for commit is taken from the `ahash` commit. `subject` is ignored.

-`merge [--ours] <parent1> <parent2> ...`

-Older way of specifying merge.
-Message for the merge commit follows the command, terminated with ".", like for the `comment` command.

 `edit <ahash> [<subject>]`

 Like `pick`, but stops after that, allowing user to make some manual changes.